chapel-lang/chapel/doc/rst/technotes/partialInstantiations.rst

 Overview
 --------

-A fully generic type expression involving a class or record is one in which none of the generic fields of the type have been instantiated.
-A partially generic type expression is one in which zero or more, but not all, fields have been instantiated.
+A generic class or record can be fully instantiated, fully generic, or partially instantiated.
+A fully instantiated type expression has concrete types for all generic fields.
+A fully generic type expression is one in which none of the generic fields have been instantiated.
+A partially instantiated type expression has concrete types for one or more, but not all, generic fields.
 Partial instantiations can be used to more finely constrain a procedure's arguments, constrain valid types when initializing variables, or for conveniently creating other instantiations through incremental instantiation.

 Creating Partial Instantiations
 -------------------------------